polymec/polymec-dev/docs/style_guide.rst

 As mentioned in the section on header files, a Polymec class consists of a struct representing that class, and an associated set of functions that are considered its methods.
-Class bodies are defined in source files only, unless their internal structure is intended to be explicitly exposed to developers.
-A class type should be "typedefed" so the ``struct`` keyword is not required to precede it.
+Define class bodies in source files only, unless their internal structure is intended to be explicitly exposed to developers.
+"Typedef" your class type so the ``struct`` keyword can be omitted from its type.

-The struct and functions defining a class are governed by the following set of conventions.
+The struct and functions defining a class are governed by a few simple conventions.

-Class type (struct)
+Class Type (Struct)
 -------------------

-The struct representing the class type should end in ``_t``.
-For example, if we declare a "point" class, we might declare a struct
+The struct representing the class type ends in ``_t``.
+For example, if you declare a "washing machine" class, you might declare a struct

-``typedef struct point_t;``
+``typedef struct washing_machine_t;``

-in a header file (point.h, say), and define the struct in a source file (e.g. point.c).
+in a header file (``washing_machine.h``, say), and define the struct in a source file (e.g. ``washing_machine.c``).

-Class constructor(s)
+Class Constructor(s)
 --------------------

-Typically, a class will have a single constructor function named ``<CLASS>_new`` that takes a number of arguments for initializing the class, and returns a newly-allocated pointer to an instance of the corresponding class struct.
-For example, we might define a constructor for our point class
+Typically, a class has a single constructor function named ``<CLASS>_new`` that takes a number of arguments for initializing the class, and returns a newly-allocated pointer to an instance of the corresponding class struct.
-thus:
+For example, we might define a constructor for our point class thus:

 ``point_t* point_new(real_t x, real_t y, real_t z);``

-Sometimes more than one constructor will be necessary, or a constructor that converts another datatype to a given instance of a class will be convenient.
+Sometimes it's convenient to provide more than one constructor, or a constructor that converts another datatype to a given instance of a class.
-In this case, each constructor should briefly convey its nature.
+In these cases, name each constructor so that it briefly conveys its purpose.
 For example, a constructor that converts an array of ``real_t`` to a point might be declared

 ``point_t* point_from_array(real_t* array);``

-A constructor function should take any arguments it needs to completely initialize an variable of that class type, and return a pointer to such an initialized variable.
+A constructor function takes any arguments it needs to completely initialize an variable of that class type, and returns a pointer to such an initialized variable.
 We refer to these variables as objects.

 Class destructor
 ----------------

-A single destructor function must be defined for any class that does not use garbage collection.
-The destructor function must have no return type, and must be named ``<CLASS>_free``.
-It must take as an argument a pointer to the struct representing an instance of that class.
+Define a single destructor function for any class that does not use reference counting.
+The destructor function has no return type, and must be named ``<CLASS>_free``.
+The destructor take a single argument: a pointer to the struct representing an instance of that class.
 For example:

 ``void point_free(point_t* point);``

-The destructor must completely deallocate any resources allocated to the argument object in its construction and during its lifetime.
+The destructor completely deallocates any resources allocated to the argument object in its construction and during its lifetime.

 Methods
 -------

+Name a method for a class using that class's name as a prefix:
-A method for a class should be named ``<CLASS>_<METHOD>`` and should always take a pointer to the struct representing an instance of that class as its first argument.
+``<CLASS>_<METHOD>``.
+The first argument to a method is a pointer to the struct representing an instance of that class.
 For example, the following method returns the distance between the given point and another point:

 ``real_t point_distance(point_t* point, point_t* other);``

-Methods should be defined in a manner similar to the idioms found in modern object-oriented programming languages such as C++ and Java.
-After the first argument, arguments should be ordered with input values at the beginning of the argument list followed by output values at the end.
+Define methods just as you would in contemporary object-oriented programming languages like C++ and Java.
+If it's practical, lead the list of parameters with input values, and put output parameters at the end.

 Polymorphism in C
 -----------------